|Title:||Study of Effects of Accelerated Basic Skills Instruction on Adults' GED Attainment and Enrollment in Postsecondary Education|

 Partner: Department of Community Colleges and Workforce Development, Oregon

-Education Issue: Approximately 29.5 million adults aged 25 and older do not have a secondary credential or the skills needed to advance to postsecondary education.
-In order to earn such a credential, adults may enter into the adult education system only to find that the pathway to postsecondary education is not clear.
-To help strengthen the adult education to postsecondary education pipeline, the state of Oregon has made a significant investment in the adult education system.
-Since 2007, Oregon’s Department of Community Colleges and Workforce Development (CCWD) and Abt Associates (Abt) have worked together to help design and study the implementation of the Oregon Pathways for Adult Basic Skills Transition to Education and Work Initiative (OPABS), which helps low-skilled adult learners earn a General Educational Development secondary credential (GED) and transition to credit-bearing postsecondary courses.
-However, due to the limited available resources in the state, CCWD has not been able to evaluate the outcomes of OPABS.
-This grant provides the opportunity for the Abt/CCWD team to carry out initial analyses of OPABS learner outcomes and plan more rigorous future research.
+Purpose: In 2006, the state of Oregon established the Oregon Pathways for Adult Basic Skills Transition to Education and Work Initiative (OPABS) in order to help adult learners earn a General Educational Development secondary credential (GED) and transition to credit-bearing postsecondary courses.
+However, due to the limited available resources in the state, Oregon's Department of Community Colleges and Workforce Development (CCWD) was not able to evaluate the outcomes of OPABS.
+This grant provided the opportunity for the Abt/CCWD team to carry out initial analyses of OPABS learner outcomes and plan more rigorous future research.